greenelab/iscb-diversity-manuscript/manuscript.md

 Challenges extend beyond gender: an analysis of awards at the NIH found that proposals by Asian, black or African-American applicants were less likely to be funded than those by white applicants [@doi:10.1126/science.1196783].
 There are also potential interaction effects between gender and race or ethnicity that may particularly affect women of color's efforts to gain NIH funding [@doi:10.1097/ACM.0000000000001278].

-We sought to understand the extent to which honors and high-profile speaking invitations were distributed equitably among gender, race/ethnicity, and nationality groups by an international society and its associated meetings.
+We sought to understand the extent to which honors and high-profile speaking invitations were distributed equitably among gender, race/ethnicity, and name origin groups by an international society and its associated meetings.
 As computational biologists, we focused on the [International Society for Computational Biology](https://www.iscb.org/) (ISCB), its honorary Fellows as well as its affiliated international meetings: [Intelligent Systems for Molecular Biology](https://en.wikipedia.org/wiki/Intelligent_Systems_for_Molecular_Biology) (ISMB), [Research in Computational Molecular Biology](https://en.wikipedia.org/wiki/Research_in_Computational_Molecular_Biology) (RECOMB), and [Pacific Symposium on Biocomputing](https://psb.stanford.edu/) (PSB).

-We used multiple methods to predict the gender, race/ethnicity, and nationality of honorees.
+We used multiple methods to predict the gender, race/ethnicity, and name origins of honorees.
 Existing methods were relatively US-centric because most of the data was derived in whole or in part from the US Census.
-We scraped more than 700,000 entries from English-language Wikipedia that contained nationality information to complement these existing methods and built multiple machine learning classifiers to predict nationality.
+We scraped more than 700,000 entries from English-language Wikipedia that contained nationality information to complement these existing methods and built multiple machine learning classifiers to predict name origin.
 We also examined the last and corresponding authors for publications in ISCB partner journals to establish a field-specific baseline using the same metrics.
 The results were consistent across all approaches: we found a dearth of non-white speakers and honorees.
 The lack of Asian scientists among keynote speakers and Fellows was particularly pronounced when compared against the field-specific background.